grace-n-hopper/Wildlife-Tracker/README.md

 2. Install Postgres.
 3. Install Gradle.
 4. Clone this repository onto your desktop.
 This will place the all files and folders in onto your computer.
-5. Start Postgres in an additional terminal tab, and psql in yet another.
+5. Start Postgres in an additional terminal tab by entering `postgres`.
+6. In yet another terminal windo start psql with `psql`.
-6. In psql tab enter `CREATE DATABASE wildlife_tracker;`
+7. In psql tab enter `CREATE DATABASE wildlife_tracker;`.
-7. In terminal tab enter `psql wildlife_tracker < wildlife_tracker.sql`
+8. In terminal tab enter `psql wildlife_tracker < wildlife_tracker.sql`.
-8. In psql tab enter `\c wildlife_tracker` then `\dt`
+9. In psql tab enter `\c wildlife_tracker` then `\dt`.
-9. In terminal tab enter `gradle run`
+10. In terminal tab enter `gradle run`.
-10. Navigate to 0.0.0.0:4567 in your internet browser
+11. Navigate to 0.0.0.0:4567 in your internet browser.

 ### Manual Database Creation
 To create the necessary databases, launch postgres, then psql, and run the following commands: